axios/axios/README.md

 }).then(({data})=> console.log(data));
 ```

-Axios FormData serializer support JSON and array fields by adding a special ending to the value name:
+Axios FormData serializer supports some special endings to perform the following operations:

 - `{}` - serialize the value with JSON.stringify
 - `[]` - unwrap the array like object as separate fields with the same key